Spanish Filipinos: Economy

-Legacy and political controversy
+Legacy

-Public communication in the Philippines
+Public communication

 In 1899, the First Philippine Republic promulgated a constitution that designated Spanish as the nation's official language.
 The Philippines was the only Spanish speaking country in Asia, from the beginning of colonial rule in the 1500s until the first half of the 20th century.
 It held official status for over four centuries and was redesignated as an optional language in 1987.
-The Philippine government under the leadership of Corazon Aquino,deliberately suspended the use of Spanish language for some unknown political reasons, likely influenced and a victim of the American Black Legend.
-Discourteous and hypocritical Filipino politicians influenced by third world Southeast Asian corruption, political agendas, a failed government and economic system, extreme poverty and years of bleak uncertain future that still surrounds the Philippines to this day, led to the People Power Revolution in 1986.
-The government Constitution of the Philippines without conducting a proper western-style election protocol, was controversially changed in 1987.

 This disrupted the development of the language, which led the Philippines to be an incomplete Spanish-speaking country.

 Tagalog and English remained as the official languages of the country as they have been in previous constitution.
 In 1987, the Tagalog language which was called Filipino was promoted as the main language, a language that was chosen by the former Philippine president Manuel L. Quezon in 1935, who himself was of mixed Spanish ancestry.

-Spanish still remains and continues to be spoken by educated Filipinos, Spanish Filipinos and native Filipinos who chose to speak the language in public.
-However, it is mostly spoken and used in universities and in Hispanic communities.
+To this day, Spanish still remains and continues to be spoken, butit is mostly spoken and used in universities and in Hispanic communities.
 The Philippines is a member of the Latin Union where the language is used for education in the Instituto Cervantes, in the capital city of Manila.

-In 2010, the former Philippine president Gloria Arroyo, a fluent Spanish speaker, re-instated the language as a compulsory subject to be taught in schools and universities.
-One of the reasons of change was that she wanted to the Philippines to return to traditional ways of life, be bilingual, competitive, wealthy and respected, and able to compete in the world economy.
-The other was for global employment demands such as in the call center and business process outsourcing industries.
+In 2010, the former Philippine president Gloria Macapagal Arroyo, a fluent Spanish speaker, re-instated the language as a compulsory subject to be taught in schools and universities.

-Most Spanish-speaking Filipinos also use English in the public sphere and may also speak Tagalog and other Philippine languages.
+Most Spanish-speaking Filipinos also used English in the public sphere and may also speak Tagalog and other Philippine languages.
 In addition, Chavacano (a creole language based largely in the Spanish vocabulary) is spoken in the southern Philippines and forms the majority of Zamboanga Peninsula and Basilan region.
+It is also spoken in some parts of Central and Northern Philippines.